oddbird/oddleventy/content/tools/oddcontrast.md

   source: https://github.com/oddbird/oddcontrast
 summary: |
-  OddContrast is a color space converter, featuring newer color spaces like
+  OddContrast is a color space converter, featuring newer color formats like
   Oklch, Oklab, and the Display P3 color space.
   It's also a color contrast checker to help designers meet